Blog

 In this article, I’ll talk through what Amazon Attribution is, why you need it, and how it works.

-The biggest problem with tracking your Off-Amazon-To-Amazon marketing campaigns (before the Amazon Attribution program was around) is that buyers that didn’t arrive at your listing from Amazon PPC were lumped into the same pot.
+The biggest problem with tracking your Off-Amazon-To-Amazon marketing campaigns (before the Amazon Attribution program was around that is) is that buyers that didn’t arrive at your listing from Amazon PPC were lumped into the same pot.

 So if you made 200 sales, and you knew 75 were from Amazon PPC, you were left with 125 buyers who could have come from paid ads, organic, or could have found their way to your listing from, well, anyway, there was no way you could tell.